margelo/expensify-app-fork/contributingGuides/STYLING.md

 Any array of styles associated with a single type of React element that has at least 3 identical usages should be refactored into:

 - A new reusable style that can be used in many places e.g. `styles.button`
-- If that style has modifiers or style variations, then those styles should follow a naming convention of `styles.elementModifer` e.g. `styles.buttonSuccess`
+- If that style has modifiers or style variations, then those styles should follow a naming convention of `styles.elementModifier` e.g. `styles.buttonSuccess`
 - If a reusable style has 3 or more modifiers, it should be refactored into a component with props to modify the styles e.g.

 ```jsx